My favourite software and hardware tools

 Reading and managing PDFs (and note-taking):

-- PDF-XChange Viewer [FREE] – for reading and annotating PDFs on the PC.
+- PDF-XChange Viewer PRO [there is also a FREE version] – for reading and annotating PDFs on the PC.
+Recently changed to PDF-XChange Editor.

 - A-PDF Comment Collector – a nifty little tool for extracting pages with comments from a large number of PDF files and collecting them in a single PDF document, with links back to the original PDF files.